Shelby Cullom Davis: Career

-Shelby worked as a European correspondent for CBS Radio in Geneva.
+Davis worked as a European correspondent for CBS Radio in Geneva.
 In 1941, he became a member of the New York Stock Exchange.
-Six years later, with an investment of $100,000, he founded and headed Shelby Cullom Davis & Company, an investment firm, specializing in insurance securities.
+Six years later, with an investment of $100,000, he founded and headed Shelby Cullom Davis & Company, an investment firm specializing in insurance securities.

-Shelby joined the staff of District Attorney Thomas E. Dewey as an economist and research assistant.
+Davis joined the staff of District Attorney Thomas E. Dewey as an economist and research assistant.
 He advised Dewey during his presidential runs in 1940 and 1944 and was later appointed by then-New York Governor Dewey as First Deputy Superintendent of Insurance from 1944 to 1947.

 Philanthropy

-He provided significant financial support to Princeton University, funded chairs and professorships at Wellesley College, and endowed the Cullom - Davis Library at Bradley University.
-A Professorship of International Security Studies at Fletcher School of Law and Diplomacy was also instituted in his name.
+Davis provided significant financial support to Princeton University, funded chairs and professorships at Wellesley College, and endowed the Cullom - Davis Library at Bradley University.
+A Professorship of International Security Studies at Fletcher School of Law and Diplomacy was instituted in his name.
 He also provided support to the Library and Museum of the Performing Arts at Lincoln Center in NYC.
-His generous support of the Society of Colonial Wars is recognized in part through the Shelby Cullom Davis Lecture.
-In December 2013 it was announced that through his charitable fund a $10 million donation was made to Colby College, Waterville, Maine.
+His support of the Society of Colonial Wars is recognized in part through the Shelby Cullom Davis Lecture.
+In December 2013, it was announced that through his charitable fund, a $10 million donation had been made to Colby College, Waterville, Maine.

 The Shelby Cullom Davis Center for Historical Studies in the Department of History at Princeton University is named after Davis.

 The use of funds meant to endow the Shelby Cullom professorship at Trinity College in Hartford, Connecticut led in part to the resignation of that college's president James Jones, as well as media attention to the donor intent issue.

 Affiliations

 Davis was chairman and treasurer of an eponymous, politically conservative think tank, the Shelby Cullom Davis Foundation, at the time of his death.
-He was also affiliated with The Heritage Foundation, The Mayflower Society, Sons of the Revolution, The Society of the Cincinnati, and was an officer of The Huguenot Society of America.
+He was also affiliated with The Heritage Foundation, The Mayflower Society, Sons of the Revolution, and The Society of the Cincinnati, and was an officer of The Huguenot Society of America.

 Death

 Davis died at his home in Hobe Sound, Florida, aged 85, following a brief illness.
-He was survived by his wife of 62 years, Kathryn Wasserman Davis; two children: Shelby M. C., of Manhattan; a daughter, Diana D. Spencer, and eight grandchildren.
-At the time of his death, Shelby served as chairman of Shelby Cullom Davis & Company.
+He was survived by his wife of 62 years, Kathryn Wasserman Davis; two children: Shelby M.C.
+Davis and Diana D. Spencer; and eight grandchildren.
 His son, Shelby M.C.
 Davis, formed Davis Selected Advisers in 1969, and was listed as of one the 400 richest Americans in the 1980s by Forbes.

+At the time of his death, Davis served as chairman of Shelby Cullom Davis & Company.